tlogan/ERST/README.md

 - NOTE: update guidance before each part of a sequence
 - NOTE: update overflow after each guidance update
 - NOTE: update result after entire sequence
+- NOTE: after each call to server, server responds with some guidance, completion status, or acknowledgment of killing.
 - TODO: factor out analysis (guide/infer) from grammar
 - TODO: use python context to wrap each part's analysis without needing lambdas
 - TODO: write attribute rules for analysis